The Thomas Pages homepage

 The

-"Thy Kingdom come – Thy will be done on earth as it is done in Heaven."
+Thy will be done on earth

 Matthew 6:10

-2. THE KINGDOM IN TIME
+2. THE KINGDOM CONCEPT IN TIME

 The

-end-time aspect of the Kingdom ("Thy Kingdom come") is based in the Old Testament prophets' idea of the "Day of the Lord" (as in Joel, Amos, Zephaniah, etc.).
+end-time prophetic aspect of the Kingdom ("Thy Kingdom come") is based in the Old Testament prophets' idea of the "Day of the Lord" (as in Joel, Amos, Zephaniah, etc.).
 This is the establishment of the anticipated Kingdom as the climax of all history.
 This prophetic message of the coming Kingdom was, however, always purposefully ethical in its application.
 This end-time hope arose from faith in God's eventual righteous judgment on history and the faithfulness of His covenant mercy applied to the people who bore His name (Daniel 9:19).

 This Kingdom was not understood as competing among the kingdoms of the world.
 This Kingdom would be received by God's people as an award directly from God and not in any way produced by effort of it's citizenry (Daniel 7:27).
 God, as Judge, would break-in to human history – "to make an end to sin" and to "bring in everlasting righteousness" in Israel (Daniel 9:24).